 The social media management tool has a huge suite of different enterprise-focused tools.
 For example, the app’s smart social inbox makes it easy to collaborate with other people on your team.

 But there is one major downfall to Sprout Social: the price.

 In fact, we found that Sprout Social is the most expensive social media tool available.
 The lowest plan starts at $99 per user per month, so the more your team grows, the more the higher your bill goes.

 But don’t fret.
 There are a ton of awesome Sprout Social alternatives on the market, many of which are significantly lower priced and have even more awesome features.

 We’ll show you the top 12 Sprout Social alternatives for 2020 in this article.
 We’ll run through each of the app’s standout features and prices, so you can have a well-rounded look at if it’ll fit your wallet and workflow.

 Yeah, we know, we picked ourselves first.
 But trust us: after testing all the alternatives and comparing everyone’s pricing, we’re confident we deserve the spot.

 Traject Social is the most full-featured social media management tool on the market.
 It has excellent smart scheduling tools, in-depth analytics and reporting, and even a social inbox that shows all of your brand’s @mentions and social media messages in one easy-to-digest inbox.

+For content creation, we have a brand new Canva integration that’s unique from every other social media management tool.
 We even have a nifty built-in image editor that you can use to polish your photos before publishing.
 Goodbye, expensive Photoshop license!